|

 into a tree stump, it dies!
 So in the small quantities that dissolve

-into water within a system it actually cleanses.
+into water within a system it actually purifies.

 Within the industry if you spoke

-honestly with manufacturers they would concede that copper is still
+honestly with experienced tradesmen who make cylinders they would concede that copper is still

 a better material for water storage.